openjs-foundation/cross-project-council/conduct/COC_TEAM_CHARTER.md

 # Code of Conduct Team Charter

-The Cross Project Council (CPC) delegates enforcement of the [Code of Conduct][CoC] to the Code of Conduct Team (CoC Team) through this Code of Conduct Team Charter.
+The Cross Project Council (CPC) delegates enforcement of the [Code of Conduct](CoC) to the Code of Conduct Team (CoC Team) through this Code of Conduct Team Charter.
 This charter defines the composition and roles of the CoC Team, along with CoC team responsibilities and operations.

 ## Responsibilities

 The CoC Team's responsibilities are to:

-- Handle code of conduct [incident reports][incident report].
+- Handle code of conduct [incident reports](incident report).
-- Handle code of conduct [escalation requests][escalation].
+- Handle code of conduct [escalation requests](escalation).
-- Handle code of conduct [appeals][appeal].
+- Handle code of conduct [appeals](appeal).
 - Keep the CPC up to date on cases requiring the CPC's attention.
 - Provide regular transparency reports to the CPC.
-- Uphold this charter, the [code of conduct][CoC], and the [code of conduct policy][CoC Policy].
+- Uphold this charter, the [code of conduct](CoC), and the [code of conduct policy](CoC Policy).

 ## CoC Team Structure

-The CoC Team is composed of five (5) [primary members][#primary-members] and a variable number of [alternate community members][#alternate-community-members].
+The CoC Team is composed of five (5) [primary members](#primary-members) and a variable number of [alternate community members](#alternate-community-members).

 ### Primary members

-Primary members are CoC Team members responsible for [handling cases][#handling-cases].
+Primary members are CoC Team members responsible for [handling cases](#handling-cases).

 The five primary members are: